There’s nothing more upsetting than seeing an awesome photographer make poor marketing choices.

 A lot of these errors an easy to rectify.
 Let’s break them down.

-Not Having a Dedicated Website is Poor Marketing
+Not Having a Dedicated Website – Poor Marketing Choices

 A question I see a lot is, “Do I need a website or will social media do?”
 If you want to earn a significant income from photography, then you absolutely need a website.
 A professional website is a space to make your own.
 It’s a good landing spot for people to learn about who you are and what you can offer.
 Using social media can lead to gigs.
 But for the most part, the platforms lack your whole identity, and your feed can get lost amongst the millions of others.